raspberrypilearning/image-id-coral/en/step_5.md

 --- /task ---

-Next, the directories and files needed by the classifier need to be stored as paths, relative to where your Python script is saved.
+Next, the directories and files required by the classifier need to be stored as paths, relative to where your Python script is saved.
 These include the model file, the data directory, the label file, and the image you will be using to test your classifier.

 --- task ---